Special Education Program

 Working as a special education teacher can make a powerful impact in the education of a special needs child.
 Special education teachers may work one-on-one with students with learning disabilities or teach a classroom of students with intellectual disabilities or developmental delays.
 As a special education teacher, you may work with students with specific learning disabilities, speech or language impairments, or a multitude of other health or mental impairments.

-The Special Education Learning and Behavior Disorders Program (LBD) is a Bachelor of Science degree program in Adolescent, Career, and Special Education Department.
-The program offers dual certification in special education/elementary education and special education/middle school.
-This program will prepare you to become a certified special education teacher in primary through grade 12, certified in elementary education primary through grade 5, or certified in middle school education grades 5-9.
-As a special education teacher, you work with students identified as having a learning disability, mild intellectual disabilities, or behavior disorder.
+The special education learning and behavior disorders (LBD) program is a bachelor of science degree program within the Department of Adolescent, Career, and Special Education.
+This program offers dual certification in special education/elementary education or special education/middle school education.
+The program will prepare you to become a certified special education teacher (in primary through grade 12), certified in elementary education (primary through grade 5), or certified in middle school education (grades 5-9).
+As a special education teacher, you will work with students identified as having learning disabilities, mild intellectual disabilities, or behavior disorders.

-The Special Education Learning and Behavior Disorders 2 +2 Program is also offered program located at two Murray State University regional sites – Madisonville and Paducah.
-The program offers dual certification in special education/elementary education.
+The special education learning and behavior disorders 2 +2 program is offered at two Murray State regional campuses, Madisonville and Paducah.
+This program offers dual certification in special education/elementary education.
 This program prepares you to become a certified special education teacher in primary through grade 5.
 The program consists of approximately 130 hours, including University Studies, professional education courses, and special education courses.
-You will be introduced to a wide range of theoretical systems and education systems in their course work and are able to apply this knowledge to real students in real classrooms.
-Observations, assisting classroom teachers, and teaching experiences in public schools are incorporated into university classes.
+You will be introduced to a wide range of theoretical systems and education systems and will be able to apply this knowledge to real students in real classrooms.
+Observations, assisting classroom teachers, and teaching experiences in public schools are incorporated into University classes.
 The culminating experience is a semester-long student teaching experience in two classroom settings in a public school.

 Moderate to Severe Disabilities Certificate (P-12)